algomatic-inc/sd-team-h/route_finder/data/README.md

   * A weight closer to 1 increases the influence of that factor in the routing decision.
   * Landmark Types: The landmark_types array should contain the types of landmarks you want to consider.
 The types must be selected from the list provided below.
   * Empty Landmark Types: If you do not wish to consider landmarks, provide an empty array cast to text[], i.e., ARRAY[]::text[].
-  * Output Files: Ensure that the PostgreSQL server process has write permissions to the directories where the output files will be saved.

 ## Possible Landmark Types